Shinoow/AbyssalCraft/README.md

 ### Reporting bugs

 If you happen to find a bug while playing with the mod, report an issue, with a detailed explanation of what triggered the possible crash (or the bug), and the crash report (either as a gist or a site like pastebin).
 If you can track down a bug directly in the code, file a pull request pointing out the incorrect code while providing a fix.
+Make sure you label the issue with the "bug" label (does not apply for a direct PR).

+### Suggestions/Enhancements

+If you find something you think I should change in the mod that can enhance the experience for you and other users, make an issue and use the "enhancement" label on it.
+If you, on the other hand, have a suggestion, use the "suggestion" label instead.
+In both cases, be detailed about the enhancement/suggestion.

 ### Contributing